Master of Occupational Therapy (MOT)

 Students who begin the MOT Program in the Fall of 2018 will complete the degree in 6 semesters earning a master's degree in the Summer of 2020.
-If interested, students in the masters program will have the opportunity to complete our fully online, post-professional OTD Program via the MOT to OTD fast-track option while working full time.
-ACOTE's decision does not require occupational therapists holding a master's to earn a doctorate in order to practice.
+If interested, students in the master's program will have the opportunity to complete our fully online, post-professional OTD Program via the MOT to OTD fast-track option while working full time.

 The new entry-level doctoral program beginning in the Fall of 2019 will be 8 semesters in length with degree conferral occurring in the Spring of 2022.
 Full details of the curriculum and tuition will be forthcoming in the near future.
 If you have any questions about the current MOT Program or the planned entry-level OTD Program, please contact Chatham's Office of Admission.

 Selecting an occupational therapy educational program from the many available can be a difficult decision.
 You may wonder about the differences between programs.
 Based on our extensive experience as occupational therapists and educators of OTs, we can tell you that there is a difference!
 Chatham University's Entry–Level Master of Occupational Therapy Program is one of the finest available for educating and preparing students for a proactive role in the twenty–first century.
 We are proud to list some of the features that make the Chatham University Occupational Therapy Program special: